 Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents and short-term investments consisting of CDs.
-Total cash balances exceeded insured balances by the Federal Deposit Insurance Corporation as of December 31, 2021 and 2020.
-The company has cash equivalents that are invested in highly rated money market funds invested only in obligations of the U.S. government and its agencies.
+Total cash balances exceeded insured balances by the FDIC as of December 31, 2022 and 2021.
+The Company has cash equivalents that are invested in highly rated money market funds that are invested only in obligations of the U.S. government and its agencies.